nitin42/react-perf-devtool/README.md

 npm install react-perf-devtool
 ```

+> This extension and package also depends on react.
+Please make sure you have those installed as well.

 > Note - The npm module is important and required to use the devtool.
 So make sure you've installed it before using the browser extension.

 ## Usage